ASSEMBLY BIOSCIENCES, INC. Income Taxes Disclosure

 |

 The Company maintains a valuation allowance on deferred tax assets due to the uncertainty regarding the ability to utilize these deferred tax assets in the future.
-The valuation allowance decreased by $36.5 million for the year ended December 31, 2025, primarily due to a reduction in the Company's research and development credits and federal and state net operating loss carryforwards resulting from an ownership change under Internal Revenue Code (IRC) Sections 382 and 383 (see below).
-The valuation allowance increased by $9.2 million for the year ended December 31, 2024, primarily due to an increase in the Company’s federal and state net operating loss carryforwards generated during the year.
+The valuation allowance increased by $9.2 million and $18.4 million for the years ended December 31, 2024 and 2023, respectively, primarily due to an increase in the Company’s federal and state-operating loss carryforwards.

 |